MICommunity/psi-mi-xml-maker/README.md

 If it is present in the file it can also select the name columns.

 #### 2.2 Selecting general information
-The general information panel contains the participant identification method and the interaction detection method.
+The general information panel contains the participant identification method, the interaction detection method, the host organism and the Interaction figure legend.
-The user can select the corresponding options.
+The user can select the corresponding options and they will be applied to **all** participants.

 > **Note:** The options available for the dropdown menus are directly fetched on OLS.